 Here are the latest malware types that are infiltrating Android devices and corrupting them.

 FakeDolphin is a malicious program that gives Dolphin browser as the alternative to your default browser, most commonly Google Chrome.
-The Dolphin browser is a fake browser containing Trojan that automatically sign-up users for its services without their permission.
+The Dolphin browser is a fake browser containing a Trojan that automatically sign-up users up for its services without their permission.
 Generally, users are forced to download the Dolphin browser by unintentional redirection.

 GinMaster, also known as the GingerMaster, was first detected in 2011.
 Today it comprises 6% of the total malware attacks on Android.
-After entering into the device, the GinMaster installs its root shell deep into the device partition to remain undetected.
-In the last decade, cybercriminals have created so many varieties of the GinMaster and using it for various malicious purposes like stealing sensitive information, remotely controlling the device, spying, and more.
+After entering the device, the GinMaster installs its root shell deep into the device partition to remain undetected.
+In the last decade, cybercriminals have created so many varieties of the GinMaster and used it for various malicious purposes like stealing sensitive information, remotely controlling the device, spying, and more.
 The reason GinMaster is spreading rapidly is that it attaches itself to legitimate applications, and users unintentionally install it with them.

-ExoBot is one of the dangerous banking Android malware.
+ExoBot is one of the most dangerous banking Android malware.
 Though it was particularly detected for Bank Austria, it has various other forms as well for other popular banks of the world.
 After the infiltration, the ExoBot would put a legit-looking icon of the banking app so that users click on it and enter their credentials.
 The ExoBot is widely used for banking credentials stealing, data theft, and other phishing.

 Android Police Virus

 Android Police Virus (APV) is a type of Ransomware.
 It can block the entire system and encrypt all the files and applications.
 The Android Police Virus is the newly designed Android version of the famous FBI virus.